bradsk88/firefly-iii-royalbank-com/README.md

 ## Capabilities
 - Includes a menu for logging in to Firefly III with Oauth 2
 - Provides code examples for interacting with the Firefly III API

+## Building your own extension
+Fork this repo and use it as a base for your extension.

 ## Future Plans
 Ideally, this project would use dependency injection, so you can provide your own "page scraping" service to satisfy a dependency interface, minimizing the amount of overlap between your code and the base code.

-## Building your own extension

-Fork this repo and use it as a base for your extension.
-This project is still in early development, so it may require a higher level of skill to utilize.